Code-Institute-Submissions/eternalfitness/README.md

 # Credits
  * [Pexels](https://www.pexels.com/) I used this royalty free stock image site to get all my website images
  * [Canva](https://www.canva.com/) I used this site to create the logo and also sample timetable
- * [Pixel](https://pixlr.com/) I used this site to resize the images on the website
+ * [Pixlr](https://pixlr.com/) I used this site to resize the images on the website
  * I wrote all the content of the website much of which originated from my previous project in Digital Marketing.
 (Link can be found in the acknowledgements) I wrote the content in a simple and clear way that is easily understandable and also key words used throughout to assist with SEO and rankings on the SERP in general so that with time the site could rank organically.
 A future blog with regular SEO friendly content would further accelerate rankings.

 # Media
-* The photos used in this site were obtained through Pexels, a royalty free website with a vast selection of free stock images.
+* The photos used in this site were obtained through [Pexels](https://www.pexels.com/)  a royalty free website with a vast selection of free stock images.
 I choose keywords related to the fitness industry to find the appropriate images for the website.
 # Acknowledgements
 * I received inspiration for this project from a previous project I completed as part of my Certificate in Digital Marketing at DBS.
 Part of our assignment was to create a website for a fictional business of our choice using weebly.com or wix which are user friendly front end drag and drop formatting and do not require any coding.
 Upon completion of this project I was curious to discover how to code my own website coupled with my passion for health and fitness particularly as we get older.
-[Click here](https://flourishgym.weebly.com/)to access my previous project created through Weebly.com.
+[Click here](https://flourishgym.weebly.com/) to access my previous project created through Weebly.com.